Already a University of Mississippi student or transferring to UM? Learn about our Honors Scholars Program for current and transfer students.

-6. What do we owe each other?
-What is the public good?
+6. What should we do without?
 (Please note that your essay must be between 500 and 700 words.
 Your essay will be evaluated on a combination of style, grammar, imagination, and substance.)

 **Please note that the Honors College admissions committee will have access to both your scholarship application essay AND the essay you submit for the Honors College application.
 We advise you to not use the same essay for both prompts.**

 If you have any questions or problems with the application process, please call 662-915-7294 or email email@example.com.